Jake-WangZhi/lil-networking-mobile/README.md

 This app is using Vercel's Git integration, which gives the ability to test new features and changes using [Preview Deployments](https://vercel.com/docs/concepts/deployments/preview-deployments) before merging to the main branch to automatically create a [Production Deployment](https://vercel.com/docs/concepts/deployments/environments#production)

-The `main` branch automatically deploys to Vercel Production when pushing to `main` branch, or triggering a one-time manual deploy of the `main` branch by `vercel --prod`
+The `staging` branch automatically deploys to Vercel Preview when pushing to `staging` branch The `main` branch automatically deploys to Vercel Production when pushing to `main` branch, or triggering a one-time manual deploy of the `main` branch by `vercel --prod`

 ## Additional Info